paper-engineer/minimal-site/docs/_pages/about.md

 Except for the things that aren't required for council sign-off but are required to make it useful as a house.
 Like driveways (10k), fencing (5k), decking (10k), etc.

-(Just kidding - I made enough money on the deal that these can come out of bank money.)
+(Just kidding!
+I made enough money on the deal that these can come out of bank money.)

 ### 6. Repeat